-What is the application process for an Academic Visitor Visa UK?
+How to apply for an Academic Visitor Visa UK

 An application for an Academic Visitor Visa UK can be made online from outside the UK.
 As part of your online application you will need to pay your visa fee and book an appointment at a visa application centre in the country from which you are applying.